-For-hire fishing effort is estimated in numbers of angler-trips per sub-region, state, two-month wave, vessel type, and fishing area (inshore, nearshore, offshore).
+For-hire fishing effort is estimated in numbers of angler trips per sub-region, state (and sub-state region in Florida), two-month wave, vessel type, and fishing area (inshore, nearshore, offshore).
 To get a total effort estimate, the effort estimate component is corrected by two other estimate components - the coverage adjustment calculated from the APAIS (section 2.3.4) and a reporting error from a validation study conducted in conjunction with the FHS (section 5.4.2).
 Here the FHS effort estimate component is described along with the reporting error calculation.
-Total for-hire wave and annual effort estimation is described in more detail in section 6.1.3.
+Total for-hire wave, cumulative (up to and including the most recent wave) and annual effort estimation is described in more detail in section 6.1.3.